Please see below for the schedule of Long Island's most informative, interactive and entertaining lectures

 • Google Calendar ICS

-See the schedule below for Long Island's most entertaining, interactive and busiest lecturer with a wide choice of popular topics.
+See the schedule below for Long Island's most entertaining, interactive and busiest lecturer, Lawrence “Larry” Wolff, with a wide choice of popular topics.
 These are true lectures - including one hour of information and entertainment enhanced by at least one half hour of videos of the topic selected!
 New topics have been added this year with additional topics in production!
 I am available days, evenings, weekdays AND weekends!
 All public and private venues are welcome - either in person or by Zoom!
 Current bookings are through December 18 of 2026, so it is NEVER too early to arrange your event for this year or next, either on Long Island or outside of the area by zoom!
 Time and again, I have met many wonderful, knowledgeable, enthusiastic and interesting people while presenting these lectures by both Zoom and in person and I am honored to have entertained them.

 View Event →